PPP Loan Fraud Lawyers in Ohio

 18 U.S. Code Chapter 63 – 18 U.S. Code Chapter 63 lists statutes regarding mail fraud, health care fraud and other fraud offenses.
 You can find definitions of specific terms and explanations of how value is calculated in these cases.
 Visit the website to learn more.

-Paycheck Protection Program (PPP) Loan Fraud Attorney in Columbus, OH
+Paycheck Protection Program (PPP) Loan Fraud Lawyer in Columbus, OH

 Ohio White Collar Crime Attorney Brian Joslyn and his team represent clients in Franklin, Fairfield, Delaware, Madison, Licking, Pickaway, and Union County.
-Please call (614) 444-1900 for a free consultation or to set up an appointment to visit one our offices.
+Please call us at (614) 444-1900 or contact us online for a free consultation or to set up an appointment to visit one of our Ohio offices.